 SPIRES OF SNOW & ICE

 The Inuits, who gave us the word ‘igloo’, used to connect igloos with tunnels in order to create larger igloos.
 All across Lapland, you’ll find snow buildings that range in size from a few connected igloos to the largest snow castle in the world.

 At the Ranua Wildlife Park, you can see Ilkka’s handiwork at the Ice Restaurant, complete with frozen bear sculptures.
-In Hetta, take a snowmobile sledge-ride to the Hetta Snow Castle.
+In northern Lapland, take a snowmobile sledge-ride to the Hetta Snow Castle.
 Inside you’ll enjoy a warm drink among the pillars of of hard snow.

 And of course we can’t talk about snow castles without talking about the Kemi Snow Castle, the largest snow fort in the world.
-2019 marks the first year that the Snow Castle will be open year-round, even under the warm Midnight Sun.
+Since 2019, the experience has been open year-round, even under the warm Midnight Sun.
 The Snow Castle combines impressive architecture and a myriad of snow sculptures and reliefs, as well as a Snow Restaurant that seats 200, and a bevy of hotel rooms made of ice and snow.